Etosha, Himba & Skeleton

 Meals: Breakfast, Lunch & Dinner

-Monday – Okaukuejo – Halali – Okaukuejo: Etosha National Park
+Day 3: Monday – Okaukuejo – Halali – Okaukuejo – Etosha National Park

-We have the entire day to explore Etosha, and we want to make the most of it.
-The park gates open at sunrise and after a quick cup of coffee and a snack we will aim to be on our way as the sun breaches the horizon.
-We head to the gate where we meet our local guide for today.
-We will explore Etosha with him and our guide on an open game viewer today.
+We have the whole day to explore Etosha, and we want to make the most of it.
+The park gates open at sunrise, and after an early breakfast, we will aim to be on our way as the sun breaches the horizon.
+We will explore Etosha with a local guide on an open game viewer today.
 Early morning is usually a productive time for game viewing, and first thing in the morning is a good time to catch big cats returning from the hunt.

-Keeping a sharp look out for game as we wind our way back to Okaukuejo.
-We aim to arrive back at camp just before sunset and just in time for the best hour of the day at the Okaukuejo waterhole.
+Keeping a sharp lookout for game as we rewind our way to Okaukuejo.
+We aim to arrive back at camp just before sunset, in time for the best hour of the day at the Okaukuejo waterhole.

 Accommodation: Twin share tents, shared ablution at campsite